You don't be afraid. I said it was intended that you should...

-Three 15 minute presentations will occur at each event.
-You will have a brief opportunity to ask questions on each presentation.
+Three 15 minute presentations will occur at each event, all surrounding a particular topic: football, Ebola, religion and more.
+Attendees will have a brief opportunity to ask questions on each presentation.
 And yes, refreshments are included.

 The Faculty-in-Residence program sponsors Rhett Talks, with assistance from the Dean of Students Office and Residence Life.